tuxfobux/MindTheApi/README.md

 # MindTheApi
-Script to generate markdown of API endpoints which then can be used to produce visual mindmap.
+Script to generate markdown of API endpoints which then can be used to produce visual mindmap to give a nice overview of the target.
 Supports txt as well as Burp xml as input.

 ## Why?
 After watching the bug bounty space develop and grow from the side I never noticed any such tool that visualizes the API by its endpoints and makes the researchers life easier to for example document APIs.
 Recently when I confronted a domain which had multiple big APIs put under it, I thought now is the time.
 Then the tool born.